vaishnavkoka/NLP_Assignment_2/README.md

   - Developed comparison framework for fertility metrics evaluation.
   - Supported tokenizer selection and training script configuration.
   - Created fertility and perplexity matrix visualizations.
 ---

-## Usage

-1. **Install Dependencies**
-   Run `requirements.txt` to set up the environment for tokenizer and model training.

-2. **Run Tasks Sequentially**
-   - **Task 1**: Execute the tokenizer training scripts and save fertility scores to the output matrix.
-   - **Task 2**: Configure and fine-tune the LLaMA model with the selected tokenizer, logging perplexity scores.

-3. **Access Output Files**
-   All relevant matrices, screenshots, and test outputs are available in the project repository for review.

----

-## Outputs
-- **Model Perplexity Matrix**: Logged in screenshots folder, showing scores for each epoch.
-- **Prompt Output Tests**: Screenshots of model responses for 10 test prompts.

----

 ## Acknowledgments